Kawoq Forest

 LAUNDRY

-We offer laundry services on site for an additional fee.
+We offer on-site laundry services for an additional fee:

-Wash and Dry: $35 USD
+Wash and dry: $35 USD

-Wash and Sundry: $25 USD
+Wash and sun-dry: $25 USD

 PACKING LIST

-What is the porter service?
-A porter is a local person who is willing to ease your load and help you carry your bags from the forest entrance to Kawoq Forest.
+A porter is a local person who is available to ease your load and help carry your bags from the entrance of the forest to Kawoq Forest.

-Carry-on luggage (up to 20 pounds): $10 per bag.
+• Carry-on luggage (up to 20 lbs): $10 per bag

-Large luggage (over 20 pounds): $20 per bag.
+• Large suitcase (over 20 lbs): $20 per bag

-Services outside of porter hours (7:00 AM - 6:00 PM): additional $20 per person.
+• Services outside porter hours (7:00 AM - 6:00 PM): Additional $20 per person

 Notes:

-• Loose comfortable clothes for yoga practice
+• Loose, comfortable clothing for yoga practice

 • Natural insect repellent